Thursday, December 28, 2017

 So then, is erotic media sinful?
 Not at all, unless it is pornographic (see part one for the definition of terms)!
 Actually, the Bible contains erotic media in the form of sexual poetry in Song of Songs.
 Since masturbation is not sinful [4], sexual arousal is not sinful, sexual attraction is not sinful, and erotic media is not sinful, it inescapably logically follows that combining them is not sinful as well.
 The truth is that men and women--and it is so utterly stupid when Americans sometimes act as if men are driven only/primarily by sexual impulses and women are not "visual" or sexual beings (both are enormous errors)--can view or read legitimate erotic media (or view legitimate sexual activity in person) with the explicit intent of sexually arousing their bodies and minds, experiencing sexual energy, and stimulating and playing with their own genitals for personal sexual pleasure.
 As long as they do not 1) sexually objectify anyone in the process (Genesis 1:26-27), 2) want to take someone else's spouse or significant other for themselves (coveting/lust--Matthew 5:28, Exodus 20:17), or 3) commit or want to commit an actual sexual sin, they are not sinning.

 There is also nothing sinful about using erotic media in the presence of other people of either gender besides one's spouse, alone or in a group.
 This follows logically from other truths.
 Being naked in front of members of the opposite gender is not sinful--and there is nothing inherently sexual at all about full public nudity, but even if it was sexual in a particular case that would not mean that any party will experience sexual arousal or attraction to the other party/parties.
-Performing sex acts (morally legitimate ones) in the presence of and using erotic media in the presence of members of the opposite gender, even with opposite gender friends, is not sinful, just as performing legitimate sex acts and using erotic media in the presence of same gender friends is not sinful.
+Performing sexual acts (morally legitimate ones) like using erotic media in the presence of members of the opposite gender, even with opposite gender friends, is not sinful, just as performing legitimate sex acts and using erotic media in the presence of same gender friends is not sinful.

 Yes, just as men and women can watch erotic media without objectifying other people or committing sexual sins, men and women, even separately married ones, can use erotic media, masturbate, and perform morally legitimate sex acts in each other's presences and still be friends.
 Even if there was sexual attraction between them at some point (and this is not an inevitable, unavoidable outcome; cross-gender friendships themselves are not in any way romantic or sexual), sexual attraction is not sinful and is therefore not something to demonize or fear--or something that erases rationality, free will, and self-control.
 As I explained in part one of The Truth About Erotic Media, sexual energy is not itself objectifying, dangerous, or lustful, and in no way means that men and women who experience it towards each other cannot remain strong, close, and committed friends.
 And just as it is dehumanizing to mentally reduce someone to only his or her sexuality, it is also dehumanizing to ignore someone else's sexuality.
 People are sexual beings, and to neglect this is to neglect a major part of the way God intentionally designed humans.
 Sexuality can be admired in people of the same gender and the opposite gender without sin.